yongjjang/Chatting-Program/README.md

-# Chatting-Program
+# ChattingProject
-Chatting Program on Linux, Used Qt
+- Chatting Program on Ubuntu, Used Qt